-Proper recording of these regions give typical S-form of the lingual flange.
+\ Proper recording of these regions give typical S-form of the lingual flange.

-7- Retromolar pad: It is a pear-shaped area at the distal end of the mandibular residual ridge, containing loose connective tissue, the glandular lower margin tissue. of the pterygomandibular raphe (fibers of buccinator and superior constrictor muscles) along with fibers from the temporal tendon.
-Two third of pad must be covered by the denture to perfect the border seal of the denture; also it is used as a guide for locating the level of occlusal plane, which must not be higher than half its vertical height.
+- 7- Retromolar pad: It is a pear-shaped area at the distal end of the mandibular residual ridge, containing loose connective tissue, glandular tissue.
+Two third of pad must be covered by the denture to perfect the border seal of the denture; also it is used as a guide for locating the level of occlusal plane, which must not be higher than half its vertical height. - 8- Pterygomandibular raphe: It is union of buccinator and superior constrictor muscles extending from hamular process to retromolar pad, it is stretched during mouth opening. - 9- External oblique line: It is a ridge of dense bone extending from just above the mental foramen coursing superiorly and distally, becoming continuous with the anterior border of the ramus.
+This line is the attachment site of the buccinator muscle.
+It is a guide for lateral termination of mandibular buccal flange.
+It shows a groove in impression.